rwieruch/blog_robinwieruch_content/blog/webpack-setup-tutorial/index.md

 ---
 date: "2019-06-15T13:51:46+02:00"
-title: "How to set up a Webpack project [Tutorial]"
+title: "How to set up Webpack 5 [Tutorial]"
-description: "A Webpack setup tutorial that walks you through your first JavaScript application set up with Webpack.
+description: "A Webpack 5 tutorial that walks you through your first JavaScript application setup with Webpack.
 Bonus: You will add Babel to enable advanced JavaScript features ..."
 categories: ["JavaScript", "Tooling", "Webpack"]
 keywords: ["webpack setup", "webpack tutorial", "webpack babel"]
 hashtags: ["#JavaScript", "#Webpack"]